Alternative Proteins Are Here to Stay

 And as the technology gets better, analysts expect these products to taste better, cost less, and broaden their scope.

 San Diego-based cell-cultured seafood startup BlueNalu inked a deal with Europe’s largest frozen food company, Nomad Foods.
 The joint ventures plans to explore emerging opportunities across the EU.
 With a presence in more than a dozen European markets, Nomad is the world’s largest buyer of sustainable wild-caught fish.

 “The importance of sustainability has never been more apparent, and the role of technology in delivering these needs is accelerating,” Nomad Foods Chief Executive Stéfan Descheemaeker told Reuters.

 “As the latest Intergovernmental Panel on Climate Change (IPCC) report on the climate crisis demonstrates, the decisions we make over the next decade will have a profound impact on life on this planet for generations to come,” Cooperhouse added.
 “By collaborating with leading international seafood companies like Nomad Foods, we can accelerate our pathway to market and provide healthy, sustainable seafood for humanity while protecting and preserving the precious biodiversity in our ocean.”

-Adopting a digital document management system – and mindset – remains critical to accelerating new product development and staying on top of emerging trends such as the rise of alternative proteins, especially in improving operational efficiencies and deliverability.
+Adopting a digital document management system remains critical to accelerating new product development and staying on top of trends.
 Networked solutions can facilitate better team collaboration, ramp up research and development, streamline supplier and ingredient selection, and automate compliance.